jeremylee73/heads-up-poker/README.md

+# Heads Up Poker

+For a demo of the game, watch: https://www.youtube.com/watch?v=3lPsMBgIg_U

 # Project Overview:

 My project is called Heads Up Poker, a game where a user can play a 1-on-1 No Limit Texas Hold-em Poker game against a bot I designed.